DEAP/deap/doc/tutorials/benchmarking.rst

 Now that the algorithm is ready, it is time to run it under the BBOB.
 The following code is taken from the BBOB example with added comments.
-The :mod:`cocoexp` module provides a :class:`Logger`, which take care of outputting all necessary data to compare the tested algorithm with the other ones published and to be published.
+The :mod:`fgeneric` module provides a :class:`LoggingFunction`, which take care of outputting all necessary data to compare the tested algorithm with the other ones published and to be published.